Self-diagnosis: Support

 Relatedly, self-diagnosis can foster a sense of self-understanding that promotes self-acceptance in the face of harsh social norms.
-This has been particularly influential for those with ASD.
-Those with ASD may display different behaviors than neurotypical individuals, prompting people with ASD to feel “othered.”
-Without an explanation as to why they may feel different than others, they have a higher likelihood of feeling confused and having low self-esteem, studies linking delayed diagnosis in individuals with ASD with higher rates of anxiety, depression, and suicidal tendencies.
-However, advocates for self-diagnosis posit that with an explanation, those with ASD can understand why they may feel different, alleviating this burden.
+This has been particularly influential for autistic people.
+Autistic people may display different behaviors than non-autistic individuals, prompting autistic people to feel "othered."
+Without an explanation as to why they may feel different than others, they have a higher likelihood of feeling confused and having low self-esteem, studies linking delayed diagnosis in autistic individuals with higher rates of anxiety, depression, and suicidal tendencies.
+However, advocates for self-diagnosis posit that with an explanation, autistic people can understand why they may feel different, alleviating this burden.
 This understanding can also promote a greater comprehension of their strengths, weaknesses, and symptoms, allowing them to better navigate everyday life.

 Additionally, social media users argue that the prevalence of self-diagnosis has promoted an open discussion surrounding mental health, working to remove the stigmas from various diseases and conditions.
 Online discussion of self-diagnosis has also been espoused as a tool to provide the benefits of a diagnosis to those who face financial or geographic boundaries to receiving a professional diagnosis.